 If yes, then the IFT certificate can be extended.

 If no, the personal property should have been returned to the Ad Valorem roll upon expiration of the IFT certificate (see MCL 211.154 Petitions section above.
 Depending on the year first placed in service, the property is reported in Part 2 (non-exempt) and Part 3 (exempt) of Form 5278.

-Is the end date of the IFT certificate before or after the personal property is exempt under MCL 211.9m or MCL 211.9n?
+2. Is the end date of the IFT certificate before or after the personal property is exempt under MCL 211.9m or MCL 211.9n?
 (See personal property phase out chart.)

-If the end date of the IFT certificate is before the personal property is exempt under MCL 211.9m or MCL 211.9n, then the IFT certificate is extended until the personal property is exempt under MCL 211.9m or MCL 211.9n.
+If the end date of the IFT certificate is before the personal property is exempt under MCL 211.9m or MCL 211.9n, then the IFT certificate may qualify to be extended until the personal property is exempt under MCL 211.9m or MCL 211.9n if the EMPP exemption is annually claimed and not rescinded in any year.